-NEW YORK, July 30, 2020 (GLOBE NEWSWIRE) -- SIGA Technologies, Inc. (SIGA) (NASDAQ: SIGA), a commercial-stage pharmaceutical company focused on the health security market, today announced that it has filed a Marketing Authorisation Application (MAA) with the European Medicines Agency (EMA) for oral tecovirimat, the same formulation that was approved by the U.S. Food and Drug Administration (FDA) in July 2018 under the name TPOXX®.
-The MAA was filed under the centralized application process, which, upon approval, and will enable sales and marketing of oral tecovirimat in all EU member states, as well as Norway, Iceland, and Liechtenstein.
-SIGA has filed its application for oral tecovirimat seeking a broader label indication covering the treatment of smallpox, monkeypox, cowpox, and complications from Vaccinia infection.
-SIGA is targeting approval for the second half of 2021.
+NEW YORK, Jan.
+10, 2022 (GLOBE NEWSWIRE) -- SIGA Technologies, Inc. (SIGA) (NASDAQ: SIGA), a commercial-stage pharmaceutical company focused on the health security market, today announced that the European Medicines Agency (EMA) approved SIGA’s Marketing Authorisation Application (MAA) for oral tecovirimat, the same formulation that was approved by the U.S. Food and Drug Administration (FDA) in July 2018 under the brand name TPOXX®.
+The EMA approval includes labeling for oral tecovirimat indicating its use for the treatment of smallpox, monkeypox, cowpox, and vaccinia complications following vaccination against smallpox.
+The MAA was filed under the centralized application process, which, upon approval, enables sales, including procurement for stockpiling, of oral tecovirimat in all European Union (EU) member states, as well as Norway, Iceland, and Liechtenstein.

-“This is our first ex-US application for oral tecovirimat regulatory approval, and we are pleased to be working with the EMA to ensure maximum access to the product throughout Europe,” said Dr. Phil Gomez, CEO of SIGA.
-“The ongoing COVID-19 pandemic has highlighted the importance for governments around the world to build robust stockpiles that will support effective responses to infectious disease outbreaks, including smallpox, which is a significant bioterror threat and would be an even more devastating disease than COVID-19.
-This is also an important step in our international strategy for tecovirimat for maximizing access to the European market.”
+“We are grateful to the EMA for their hard work leading to approval of tecovirimat, which will enable maximum access to the product throughout Europe for a broader range of uses,” said Dr. Phil Gomez, CEO of SIGA.
+“The ongoing COVID-19 pandemic has underscored the importance of preparedness, a component of which is governments around the world building robust stockpiles that will support effective responses to infectious disease outbreaks such as smallpox, a significant bioterror threat that could be even more devastating than COVID-19.
+EMA approval is an important step in our international strategy for tecovirimat to be available in the European market and beyond.”

 ABOUT SIGA TECHNOLOGIES, INC. and TPOXX®

 SIGA Technologies, Inc. is a commercial-stage pharmaceutical company focused on the health security market.
 Health security comprises countermeasures for biological, chemical, radiological and nuclear attacks (biodefense market), vaccines and therapies for emerging infectious diseases, and health preparedness.
 Our lead product is TPOXX®, also known as tecovirimat and ST-246®, an orally administered and IV formulation antiviral drug for the treatment of human smallpox disease caused by variola virus.
 TPOXX is a novel small-molecule drug and the US maintains a supply of TPOXX under Project BioShield.
-The oral formulation of TPOXX was approved by the FDA for the treatment of smallpox in 2018.
-The full label is available by clicking here.
-In September 2018, SIGA signed a $51.6M contract with $577M in options with the Biomedical Advanced Research and Development Authority (BARDA), part of the office of the Assistant Secretary for Preparedness and Response within the U.S. Department of Health and Human Services, for additional procurement and development related to both oral and intravenous formulations of TPOXX.
+The oral formulation of TPOXX was approved by the FDA for the treatment of smallpox in 2018, and was approved by the EMA for the treatment of smallpox, monkeypox, cowpox, and vaccinia complications following vaccination against smallpox in January 2022.
+In September 2018, SIGA signed a contract with the Biomedical Advanced Research and Development Authority (BARDA), part of the office of the Assistant Secretary for Preparedness and Response within the U.S. Department of Health and Human Services, for additional procurement and development related to both oral and intravenous formulations of TPOXX.
 For more information about SIGA, please visit www.siga.com.

 ABOUT MERIDIAN MEDICAL TECHNOLOGIES, INC.

-Meridian Medical Technologies, Inc., a Pfizer company, has been putting emergency care treatment options into the hands of military and civilian defenders for more than 50 years.
+Meridian Medical Technologies, Inc., an Altaris Capital Partners company, has been putting emergency care treatment options into the hands of military and civilian defenders for more than 60 years.
 Meridian is committed to help defend against critical, time-sensitive, life-or-death situations by providing medical countermeasures to the United States Department of Defense, Emergency Medical Services, Homeland Security, and more than 30 nations around the world.

 Smallpox is a contagious, disfiguring and often deadly disease that has affected humans for thousands of years.
 Naturally-occurring smallpox was eradicated worldwide by 1980, the result of an unprecedented global immunization campaign.
 Samples of smallpox virus have been kept for research purposes.
 This has led to concerns that smallpox could someday be used as a biological warfare agent.
 A vaccine can prevent smallpox, but the risk of the current vaccine's side effects is too high to justify routine vaccination for people at low risk of exposure to the smallpox virus.